Cajac/picoCTF-Writeups/picoCTF_2021/Reverse_Engineering/Shop.md

 Next, we run the program and try to give it unexpected input as suggested in the hint.

-We can try an invalid menu option
+We can try invalid menu options
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2021/Reverse_Engineering/Shop]
 └─$ ./source